postgres-ai/postgres-checkup/README.md

 done
 ```

-As a result of postgres-checkup we have got two directories with .json files and .md files:
+As a result of execution, two directories containing .json and .md files will
+be created:

 ```bash
 ./artifacts/prod1/json_reports/1_2018_12_06T14_12_36_+0300/